MicrosoftDocs/visualstudio-docs/docs/install/deploy-a-layout-onto-a-client-machine.md

 You'll need to make sure that any [offline client machines have the right certificates installed](install-certificates-for-visual-studio-offline.md).

 When you install from a layout, the installer on the client will always look for the Visual Studio packages in the layout's location.
-However, if the installer tries to install components that are _not_ included in the layout, then it will attempt to acquire the Visual Studio packages from the [update source](update-visual-studio.md#configure-source-location-of-updates-1).
-For non-internet-connected clients, administrators typically ensure that the layout's update source default setting points back to itself ([by configuring the channelUri in the response.json](automated-installation-with-response-file.md#configure-the-response-file-used-when-installing-from-a-layout) and that the [client's update settings](update-visual-studio.md#configure-source-location-of-updates-1) are configured to look in the layout.

-If you want to _prevent_ the Visual Studio Installer from attempting to download any content from the web that may be missing from your network layout, you can try to use the [`--noWeb` parameter](use-command-line-parameters-to-install-visual-studio.md#layout-command-and-command--line-parameters).
+However, if the installer tries to install components that are _not_ included in the layout, then it will attempt to acquire the Visual Studio packages from the [update source](update-visual-studio.md#configure-source-location-of-updates-1), which administrators often configure to [point back to itself](automated-installation-with-response-file.md#configure-the-response-file-used-when-installing-from-a-layout).
+If you want to explicitly prevent the Visual Studio Installer from attempting to download any content from the web that may be missing from your layout, you use the [`--noWeb` parameter](use-command-line-parameters-to-install-visual-studio.md#layout-command-and-command--line-parameters).
 If `--noWeb` is used and the layout is missing a component that is selected to be installed, then the setup will simply fail.

 If you get an error message that says "A product matching the following parameters cannot be found", make sure that you are using the `--noweb` switch.

+### Machine resources

+Make sure that your full installation path is less than 80 characters and that your machine has ample storage.
+A complete installation of Visual Studio requires a minimum of 45 -50 GB of disk space.

 ## Error codes